Generating Data for a Remote Database

 Additional JDBC Information

 JDBC is best designed to connect to a database within a closed secure environment where the database is near to the application speaking to it.
-Even Amazon recommends that applications connecting to their Aurora database exist within the same availability zone and replications servers are no more than 100 kilometers/60 miles apart to avoid latency.
+Even Amazon recommends that applications connecting to their Aurora database exist within the same availability zone and replication servers are no more than 100 kilometers/60 miles apart to avoid latency.

 We have not personally worked with any application where components outside of the primary data center (test or production) directly connect to a database via JDBC.
 The outside component normally communicates indirectly to the database via an application, and the application securely connects to the database within the same local environment.